Statewide Testing Information

 How Do Tests Help Reach the Goal?

-Challenge your child to think critically and apply his or her knowledge to real-world problems
+• Challenge your child to think critically and apply their knowledge to real-world problems

-Go beyond multiple choice and ask your child to explain his or her answers
+• Go beyond multiple choice and ask your child to explain their answers

 Frequently Asked Questions